REDCap is server software. It is not something that a user installs on a personal computer.

-Note: REDCap is server software, so it is not something that a user might install on their computer.
-REDCap must be installed on a local web server by your institutional IT staff, after which users will then be able to access REDCap over the web in their device’s web browser.
+REDCap must be installed on a local web server by your organization’s internal IT staff, after which users will then be able to access REDCap online, through any device’s web browser.

 Requirements and dependencies for installing REDCap: